Andrew-code2020/ms3onlinecookbook/README.md

 - outline of Testing
   - The objective of the test was to check if the directory to the js file was working -test planning
-  - Input code into recipe.js and check the developer tools specifically the console tab to check if the js file is rednering effects across the Temple Lean Recipes
+  - Input code into recipe.js and check the developer tools specifically the console tab to check if the js file is rendering effects across the Temple Lean Recipes website
 -implementation
   - In the recipe.js file we input the code console.log('linked properly');
 -fix (if applicable)
   - A fix was not necessary because the code worked -results